 prior to the child’s birth.
-The process is streamlined and typically does not
+In most cases, the process is streamlined and typically does not

 require a court appearance.

 California is inclusive and supportive of LGBTQ+ surrogacy, single-parent surrogacy, and international surrogacy arrangements.
-The state ensures equal protections and simple legal processes for diverse intended parents regardless of marital status, sexual orientation, or nationality.
+Additionally, the state ensures equal protections and simple legal processes for diverse intended parents regardless of marital status, sexual orientation, or nationality.

-Surrogacy contracts in California are explicitly legal and fully enforceable.
+Because of clear state laws, California recognizes and enforces surrogacy contracts without issue.
 The state provides clear statutory guidelines ensuring all agreements are protected and binding when legal requirements are met.

 California’s pre-birth orders allow intended parents’ names to appear directly on the child’s birth certificate at birth, eliminating the need for additional legal proceedings post-birth.